 - Walbrook (St Stephen Walbrook)

-Each of the six Houses will be led by a Head of House and will in time contain 30 students from each year group.
+Each of the six Houses are led by a Head of House and will in time contain 30 students from each year group.
 One of the main reasons behind choosing to operate a house system is the way it can help to create a sense of community, to build friendships and to reduce the incidence of bullying.
 This is because in each tutor group, there will eventually be five or six students from each year group; it will be like a family.
 Every new student will have a ready-made network of older brothers and sisters to help them settle in, get used to the Academy systems and help them out if they are ever struggling.

 But it is not all about sport.
-Five times a year we will run House competitions in Poetry, Quizzing, Benchball, Singing (always popular) and a Marble Run.
+Five times a year we run House competitions in Poetry, Quizzing, Benchball, Singing (always popular) and a Marble Run.
 This last competition will be a fun way to put lessons learned in our Design and Technology department to the test, which supports our Academy specialism, Design and the Built Environment.

 St. Paul’s Cathedral, in the City of London